aischlena/mlinvitrotox-tutorial/README.md

 pip install -i https://test.pypi.org/simple/ mlinvitrotox
 ```

 ## C. Example / usage

-After we have setup the repository and the environment, we get started with adding the output from SIRIUS.
+After the repository and the environment are setup, you can get started with analyzing HRMS data.

+To show the basic functionality, there is a small `sample` dataset in the `data` folder.

+### Extract the SIRIUS data

+As the first step, you add the output from SIRIUS.
 Make sure to create the SIRIUS output with the summaries.

+TODO link SIRIUS

 KASIA Could you check whether this description with the summaries make sense?

-The SIRIUS data can be provided in two ways.
+The SIRIUS data can be provided in two ways:

 1. as a folder.
-Move or copy the folder of SIRIUS output to the `data` folder.
+Move or copy your SIRIUS output folder to the `data` folder.
 You then run the following command to extract it.
-It is being extract in the same folder.
-For this tutorial, we call the SIRIUS folder `sample`.
+It is being extracted in the same folder.
+For this tutorial, we use the `sample` dataset.

 ```
 itox extract -i data/sample